Hormone therapy for breast cancer

 - Radiation therapy aimed at the ovaries

-- Treatment with goserelin (Zoladex)
+- Medications, such as goserelin (Zoladex)

 Treatments to stop ovarian function may allow premenopausal women to take medications only available to postmenopausal women.